 See partner, relationships

-Proper term to identify families led by LGBT parents.
+Proper term to identify families led by LGBTQ parents.
 Identify parents’ sexual orientation only when germane.
 Do not use “gay families” or similar because it assumes all members of the family are LGBT.
 Mention genetic relationships or conception techniques only when germane.

 Acceptable term for a male, legally married partner of a man.
 Ask which term the couple prefers, if possible.